A reminder to cut back on pharmaceutical drugs

 On January 9th of this year, Novartis issued a voluntary recall of some of their over-the-counter human products, including Excedrin, NoDoz, Gas-X prevention products and Bufferin.
 It seems that these medications contained stray tablets, capsules, or caplets from other Novartis drugs, including prescription painkillers manufactured at the same facility.

-Now veterinarians are involved in the ruckus with the announcement that the following drugs are/soon will be on back order:
+Now veterinarians are involved in the ruckus with the announcement that the following drugs are or soon will be on back order:

 Interceptor Flavor Tabs® (heartworm preventive)